jenmusdat/javascript-challenge/README.md

 # javascript-challenge

-This was a really challenging.
+This was a really challenging assignment.

 I worked on the UFO-level-1 portion of the assignment working creating the table as it should appear when you first open the webpage.
 I did this by creating the table through appending rows in a for each function.
 Once I got the table created I worked on the fillable datetime functionality on the webpage.